-According to the World's Healthiest Foods website, 15 large shrimp, or a 4 oz. serving of steamed or boiled shrimp provides roughly 162 IU vitamin D, which meets 40 percent of the Recommended Daily Value or DV for this nutrient based on 400 IU.
+According to the World's Healthiest Foods website, 15 large shrimp, or a 4 oz 1. serving of steamed or boiled shrimp provides roughly 162 IU vitamin D, which meets 40 percent of the Recommended Daily Value or DV for this nutrient based on 400 IU.
 Thus, shrimp are an excellent source of vitamin D. Vitamin D helps with the absorption of calcium and phosphorus in order to build and maintain strong bones and teeth.
 Vitamin D is also important for immune system function and promoting healthy skin.

 There are very few vegan food sources of this essential nutrient.
 However, shrimp is one of the better food sources.
 A 4 oz. cooked portion provides 1.7 micrograms (mcg), which meets just over 28 percent of the DV based on 6 mcg.
 Vitamin B12 is required for optimal function of the nervous system as well as DNA synthesis and the formation of red blood cells.

 Vitamin B3 - Niacin

 A 4 oz. serving of steamed or broiled shrimp, or 15 large shrimp, provide 3.5 mg vitamin B3 or niacin according to the U.S. Department of Agriculture National Agricultural Library database.
 The DV for niacin is 20 mg daily; thus, this amount meets 17.5 percent of the DV, making it a good food source.